 Many other Robo-advisors offer critical tools such as tax optimization, but this feature is not present on Nutmeg despite the high fees.
-One of the most important things to note is that there is no third-party research regarding any of the stocks or services located on the website.
+One of the most important things to note is that there is no third-party research on any of the stocks or services on the website.
 The available materials are basic and only provide the bare minimum of information.

 See Related: History of Impact Investing